gstackio/s3cmd-boshrelease/README.md

 blobstore to some bucket in an external S3 server.
 This is useful when migrating from a “local” Nginx-based blobstore to an external S3 blobstore.
 Using an external S3 blobstore provides more reliabile object storage for a BOSH Director or a Cloud Foundry deployment.
+For convenience, the configuration for this errand matches closely the one used by the Bosh Director.

 [s3cmd_repo]: https://github.com/s3tools/s3cmd